digital-asset/daml/docs/source/app-dev/bindings-java/quickstart.rst

               with
                 issuer = 'EUR_Bank'; owner = 'Bob'; currency = "EUR"; amount = 100.0; observers = []

-The ``submit`` function used in this scenario tries to perform a transaction and fails if any of the ledger integrity rules are violated.
+The ``submit`` function used in this script tries to perform a transaction and fails if any of the ledger integrity rules are violated.
 There is also a ``submitMustFail`` function, which checks that certain transactions are not possible.
 This is used in ``daml/Tests/Iou.daml``, for example, to confirm that the ledger model prevents double spends.

 ..
 Interact with the ledger through the command line
     *************************************************